5 Apr 2013

 The story starts with Lara explaining why one sometimes has to lie to parents in order to protect them.
-It’s a brilliant start to the story which gives an insight not just into Lara’s personality, but to her relationship with her somewhat over-protective parents.
+It’s a brilliant start to the story which gives an insight, not just into Lara’s personality, but to her relationship with her somewhat over-protective parents.
 We quickly learn that they are all going to the funeral of Great Aunt Sadie, who lived to the age of 105, spending her last couple of decades in a nursing home.
 Nobody in the family really knew her, and they didn’t even visit her, so Lara isn’t entirely certain why she’s going.

 We also meet the fabulously wealthy and rather obnoxious Uncle Bill at the funeral - he owns a coffee kingdom which competes with Starbucks, and has written a popular self-help book about how to get rich.

 And just as the drab service is underway, with very few attenders, Lara’s attention is taken up by a voice, belonging to a girl around her own age, who tells her she has to stop the funeral.
-She succeeds in doing this, to the consternernation of all around her since nobody else can hear the voice or see the girl.
+She succeeds in doing this, to the consternation of all around her since nobody else can hear the voice or see the girl.
 She then agrees (somewhat reluctantly) to look for a necklace.
 The girl is the ghost of her great aunt, appearing as she was in the 1920s.

 Most of the book then charts the next few weeks, while Sadie and Lara get to know each other.
 It’s hard to remember that Sadie is a ghost sometimes, although her mind is firmly in the 1920s and she persuades Lara to wear some outrageous clothes, and to learn the Charleston...